rucky2013/todo-backend-vert.x/README.md

 # todo-backend-vert.x
-A Todo-Backend implementation using Vert.x
+A Todo-Backend implementation using Vert.x.